OCA/stock-logistics-barcode/barcodes_generator_partner/README.rst

 Generate Barcodes for Partners
 ==============================

-This module expends Odoo functionality, allowing user to generate barcode depending on a given barcode rule for Partners.
+This module expands Odoo functionality, allowing user to generate barcode depending on a given barcode rule for Partners.

-For exemple, a typical pattern for partners is  "042........." that means
+For example, a typical pattern for partners is  "042........." that means
 that:
 * the EAN13 code will begin by '042'
 * followed by 0 digits (named Barcode Base in this module)